5 Long-Distance Valentine's Day Ideas That Will Make Your Celebration So Romantic

 And no, I'm not just talking about a surprise flower delivery.
 If you and your partner are going to be apart on Valentine's Day, try to contact either their roommate or coworker to set up something special to treat your bae right.
 I think a surprise pair of tickets to a game or a concert, or a delivery of their very favorite lunch to work without warning are thoughtful but simple ways to say, "I'm thinking of you!"
 You're not exactly spending the day together, but you are putting your best "acts of service" love language on display to show how much you care.

 3. Fall Asleep On Skype Together

-On the latest episode of the podcast 51 First Dates (which I run), a guest suggested falling asleep via Skype with your faraway bae.
+On one episode of the podcast 51 First Dates (which I run), a guest suggested falling asleep via Skype with your faraway bae.
 Here's how it works: you set your laptop up next to you in bed, and make sure to turn off the "sleep" mode.
 Then, you say goodnight via Skype, and dim the screen all the way until morning, when you wake up together and say hello!
 (Caveat: this probably works best if you are in the same time zone, and if neither of you is a snore-monster.)

 4. Go To The Movies And Then Have A Recap Date Afterward

 Forget Valentine's Day, it's Oscar season, baby!
 Take advantage of the fact that most couples know that movie dates on Valentine's Day aren't the most romantic of all dates, and pick a movie that both you and your long distance partner haven't seen, and can go see around the same time on V-Day.
 Afterwards, meet up via FaceTime for wine and trash-talk/love-talk about the film.
 I dig the shared experience aspect of this Valentine's Day idea.

 5. Write Hand Written Love Letters To Your Boo